OVERVIEW, RULES, & GUIDELINES

 The Mulroy Real Estate Challenge at Villanova University will be a real estate development case competition.
 The case will center on financial analysis and project feasibility, with minor design features.
 The purpose of the competition is to provide students with the opportunity to showcase their talents and interact with both industry leaders and student peers.

-The February 3rd online submissions will be judged remotely.
-The top 16 teams selected from among these submissions will be invited to semi-finals and finals in Philadelphia.
-The first round decisions will be announced Monday, February 10th.
+The online submissions will be judged remotely.
+The top 16 teams selected from among these submissions will be invited to semi-finals and finals via Zoom.
+The first round decisions will be announced Monday, March 15th.

 There will be three (3) competition rounds.

-o NOTE: The full presentation and appendices will NOT be shared with judges during Round 1 of the competition.
-February 3rd is the final date to submit both the condensed and extended versions of teams’ presentations.
+- NOTE: The full presentation and appendices will NOT be shared with judges during Round 1 of the competition.
+March 7th is the final date to submit both the condensed and extended versions of teams’ presentations.
 There is no other opportunity past this date to submit files.
-Both versions of the PowerPoint presentation and the Executive Summary will be due via Dropbox on Monday, February 3rd by 12:00 PM (EST).
+Both versions of the PowerPoint presentation and the Executive Summary will be due via Dropbox on Sunday, March 7th by 11:00 PM (EST).
 Late submissions will not be accepted.

-o No changes are permitted to a team’s slides or executive summary beyond the 12:00 PM (EST), February 3rd submission deadline.
+- No changes are permitted to a team’s slides or executive summary beyond the 11:00 PM (EST), March 7th submission deadline.
 Only one submission is allowed per team.

-o Judges will select the 16 semi-finalist teams by evaluating the preliminary presentations and executive summaries.
-Determinations will be announced on February 10, 2020.
+- Judges will select the 16 semi-finalist teams by evaluating the preliminary presentations and executive summaries.
+Determinations will be announced on March 15, 2021.

 Semi-finals and Finals

-o Semi-finalist teams announced on February 10th will be invited to present in Philadelphia on Friday, April 3rd.
+- Semi-finalist teams announced on March 15th will be invited to present virtually on Friday, March 26th.

-o As in past years there will be a semi-final round and a final round.
+- As in past years there will be a semi-final round and a final round.
 Team presentations in each round must be no longer than 20 minutes.
 Each team member is required to have a speaking role.
 A time‐keeper will ensure that presentations do not exceed 20 minutes.
 Each presentation will be followed by 10 minutes of judges’ questions.
 If the presentation is less than 20 minutes the judges’ questions can fill the remainder of the 30 minute total time allowed for each presentation.
-During semi-finals, there will be an additional 10 minutes allotted to each team for judge feedback.
+During semi-finals, judge feedback will be emailed to each team.

-o Semi-final round presentation times, presentation order, and room assignments will be randomly assigned by draw during breakfast on Friday, April 3rd.
-Breakfast will be served beginning at 8:00 AM (EST).
+- Semi-final round presentation times, presentation order, and breakout room assignments will be randomly assigned by draw.
 The first presentation will begin at 9:00 AM (EST).

-o Final round presentation times and presentation order will be randomly assigned by draw during lunch at the Union League.
-The first presentation of finals will begin at the at 1:30 PM (EST).
+- Final round presentation times and presentation order will be randomly assigned by draw.
+The first presentation of finals will begin at the at 1:15 PM (EST).

 Each team will consist of four undergraduate student members.
-New this year: Gender diverse teams are strongly encouraged.
+Gender diverse teams are strongly encouraged.
 Each university may submit no more than two teams.
 Final eligibility determinations will be made by Villanova University.

 Each team member must submit a one-page PDF resume and headshot (as a separate file) for inclusion in the Mulroy Challenge resume book.
 Any material exceeding one page will not be included.
 All students, judges, and advisory council attendees will be provided with an electronic copy of the resume book which will include judge bios and all participant resumes.

 Each team will select a team name that has no connection to their university, geographic region or any other characteristic that may hint at the identity of the team’s university.
-Once the teams arrive in Philadelphia they will not provide any indication of which school they are representing and should refer to themselves by competition team names only.
+Teams will not provide any indication of which school they are representing and should refer to themselves by competition team names only.
 This includes PowerPoint slides, clothing, etc. The anonymity of the teams is central to all teams being treated with impartiality by the judges.

 Each team will have at least one faculty advisor.
 The faculty advisor’s role is to acknowledge and approve the team’s participation on behalf of the university and confirm that all team members are currently enrolled students of the university.